Nuveen Asset Management LLC Purchases 19,687 Shares of California Water Service Group (NYSE:CWT)

-Nuveen Asset Management LLC lifted its stake in shares of California Water Service Group (NYSE:CWT) by 9.9% during the second quarter, according to the company in its most recent Form 13F filing with the SEC.
-The firm owned 217,993 shares of the utilities provider’s stock after acquiring an additional 19,687 shares during the quarter.
-Nuveen Asset Management LLC owned approximately 0.43% of California Water Service Group worth $12,107,000 at the end of the most recent reporting period.
+Nuveen Asset Management LLC raised its position in California Water Service Group (NYSE:CWT) by 9.9% during the 2nd quarter, according to the company in its most recent Form 13F filing with the Securities and Exchange Commission (SEC).
+The firm owned 217,993 shares of the utilities provider’s stock after buying an additional 19,687 shares during the quarter.
+Nuveen Asset Management LLC’s holdings in California Water Service Group were worth $12,107,000 at the end of the most recent reporting period.

-Other large investors also recently modified their holdings of the company.
-Rockefeller Capital Management L.P. increased its position in shares of California Water Service Group by 85.3% during the second quarter.
-Rockefeller Capital Management L.P. now owns 706 shares of the utilities provider’s stock worth $38,000 after acquiring an additional 325 shares during the period.
-Bbva USA purchased a new position in California Water Service Group during the second quarter valued at approximately $64,000.
-Meeder Asset Management Inc. increased its holdings in California Water Service Group by 27.4% during the second quarter.
-Meeder Asset Management Inc. now owns 1,319 shares of the utilities provider’s stock valued at $73,000 after buying an additional 284 shares during the period.
-Allworth Financial LP increased its holdings in California Water Service Group by 640.6% during the second quarter.
-Allworth Financial LP now owns 1,607 shares of the utilities provider’s stock valued at $89,000 after buying an additional 1,390 shares during the period.
-Finally, Boston Family Office LLC purchased a new position in California Water Service Group during the second quarter valued at approximately $215,000.
-76.88% of the stock is currently owned by institutional investors and hedge funds.
+Several other institutional investors and hedge funds have also recently modified their holdings of the business.
+BlackRock Inc. raised its stake in shares of California Water Service Group by 2.9% in the second quarter.
+BlackRock Inc. now owns 8,964,059 shares of the utilities provider’s stock valued at $497,863,000 after buying an additional 255,118 shares during the period.
+Vanguard Group Inc. raised its stake in shares of California Water Service Group by 0.7% in the second quarter.
+Vanguard Group Inc. now owns 5,935,210 shares of the utilities provider’s stock valued at $329,642,000 after buying an additional 42,301 shares during the period.
+Impax Asset Management Group plc raised its stake in shares of California Water Service Group by 6.0% in the second quarter.
+Impax Asset Management Group plc now owns 1,749,707 shares of the utilities provider’s stock valued at $97,179,000 after buying an additional 98,359 shares during the period.
+Nuance Investments LLC raised its stake in shares of California Water Service Group by 10.9% in the second quarter.
+Nuance Investments LLC now owns 1,026,554 shares of the utilities provider’s stock valued at $57,015,000 after buying an additional 100,649 shares during the period.
+Finally, Geode Capital Management LLC raised its stake in shares of California Water Service Group by 6.0% in the second quarter.
+Geode Capital Management LLC now owns 869,458 shares of the utilities provider’s stock valued at $48,289,000 after buying an additional 48,962 shares during the period.
+Hedge funds and other institutional investors own 76.88% of the company’s stock.

 California Water Service Group is a holding company, which engages in provision of water utility and other related services in California, Washington, New Mexico, and Hawaii through its wholly-owned subsidiaries.
 The firm is involved in the production, purchase, storage, treatment, testing, distribution and sale of water for domestic, industrial, public, and irrigation uses, as well as for fire protection.